maxvol/JSONLayout/README.md

 # JSONLayout
-iOS Auto Layout with JSON and VFL
+iOS Auto Layout with JSON and VFL.

+*Good for quick prototyping layouts with VFL and for reusable UI components.*

 How to define layout in JSON:
 ```json